 Instead, do this: Start small.
 Produce high-quality docs for just one language.
 Have a clear objective to offer docs in another language.
 Make sure to have a team that will take care of the translations, release after release.

 You have clear goals to support localization.
 Nevertheless, supporting a new language does not necessarily mean translating all the docs at once.
 Prioritize.
 For example, getting the installation guides localized might be a good start.
 On the contrary, the pages that have risks to change shortly or are not relevant enough could remain untranslated.

 Instead, do this: Less is more!
-Apply the Pareto principle and focus on translating the 20% that will provide the 80% value to your users.
+Focus on translating the 20% that will provide the 80% value to your users.